dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**You were born to win.
-But to be a winner, you must plan to win, prepare to win, and expect to win.**
+**You need to spend time crawling alone through shadows to truly appreciate what it is to stand in the sun.**

-Zig Ziglar
+Shaun Hick